In-Home Supportive Services (IHSS) Active Caseload

 This measure is a count of the individuals with the case status of “Eligible” at the start of the month.
 Client data is stored in the Case Management, Information and Payrolling System (CMIPS) II database.

-The number displayed on the scorecard page represents the FY 2015-16 value in the chart above.
+The number displayed on the scorecard page represents the FY 2016-17 mid-year value (as of December 2016) in the chart above.

 View additional detail on caseload and independent care provider characteristics in HSA’s IHSS Six Month Reports.